lfedgeai/AegisEdgeAI/README.md

 **AegisSovereignAI** is the **Trust Integration Layer** for the Linux Foundation AI ecosystem.
 It delivers verifiable trust for AI workloads across the **distributed enterprise** - from **Centralized Clouds** to the **Far Edge** - unifying open standards from the CNCF (SPIFFE/Keylime/OPA) and IETF (RATS/WIMSE) into a contiguous **Chain of Trust** from Silicon to Prompt.

 We don't just integrate with AI frameworks; we actively harden them.
-As the authors of the **Zero-Trust Governance Middleware** proposal for **LangChain**, we are driving security standards directly into the tools developers use daily.
+From defining **Zero-Trust Governance Middleware** for **LangChain** to proposing **Hardware-Verified Location APIs** for the **Linux Foundation CAMARA Project**, we are driving security standards directly into the tools developers and carriers use daily.

 ### The Missing Link in the LF AI Ecosystem
 Our architecture is designed to complement the emerging Linux Foundation AI stack: